AOLTI round table

 Generally, interpreter certification is not standardized in the United States.
 Because of this, we carefully screen each interpreter with whom we work to ensure they have the qualifications and skills necessary to be a professional interpreter.

 There are two main types of interpreting: consecutive and simultaneous (also called conference).
+Whisper interpretation is less frequently used but is a third, distinct modality.

 4. Why should I use Academy of Languages to find an interpreter?